-The NSW Biosecurity Strategy introduces the concept of shared responsibility.
-The Strategy's vision is:
+The NSW Biosecurity Strategy introduces the principle of shared responsibility.
+The vision is:

 'Government, industry and the people of NSW working together to protect the economy, environment and community from the negative impacts of animal and plant pests, diseases and weeds for the benefit of the people of NSW.'

-To provide a framework for the responsibility for biosecurity risk management to be shared among the community, industry and government, the Biosecurity Act establishes a number of 'biosecurity duties'.
+To provide a framework for the responsibility for biosecurity risk that is shared among the community, industry and government, the Biosecurity Act establishes a number of 'biosecurity duties'.
 These are:

-The general biosecurity duty (GBD) supports the concept of shared responsibility through its broad scope.
-It increases flexibility in how we can manage animal and plant pests and diseases and contaminants and provides a strong foundation for a proactive and outcome-focused framework based on education and advisory processes instead of the current prescriptive regulatory one.
+The general biosecurity duty supports the 'shared responsibility' through its broad scope.
+It increases flexibility in how we can manage animal and plant pests and diseases and contaminants.
+It provides a strong foundation for a proactive and outcome-focused framework based on education and advice instead of prescriptive regulations and processes.

-The GBD can be found in Part 3 of the Act.
+The general biosecurity duty can be found in Part 3 of the Act.
 Specifically, section 22 of the Act provides:

 Any person who deals with biosecurity matter or a carrier and who knows, or ought reasonably to know, the biosecurity risk posed or likely to be posed by the biosecurity matter, carrier or dealing has a biosecurity duty to ensure that, so far as is reasonably practicable, the biosecurity risk is prevented, eliminated or minimised.